A bounce is triggered when a visitor lands on one of your web pages and exits your website without visiting additional pages.

 Looking at the page with the high exit rate tells you there is a problem on that page.
 Once you know the problem page, then you can look for a solution.

 Below is a list of articles that go into the details for exit pages vs bounce rates.

 How To Reduce Bounce Rate

-There are ways you can reduce the bounce rate on your site, it may be the design, or the content.
+There are ways you can reduce the bounce rate on your site, it may be the design or the content.

-For example, if you split the page into multiple pages you’ll notice that the bounce rate reduces because people are going to the next page to view more information, so this automatically reduces your overall bounce rate of your site.
+For example, if you split the page into multiple pages you’ll notice that the bounce rate reduces because people are going to the next page to view more information, so this automatically reduces the overall bounce rate of your site.